PrincetonUniversity/ClearMapCluster/README.md

 T. Pisano's parallelization to a cluster of C. Kirst's ClearMap software (https://idisco.info/clearmap-2/) for use on a cluster using a slurm based scheduler.
 Written for Python 3.7+.
 Installation instructions at bottom of this read me.
 Modifications by Zahra M.

 ## *Descriptions of files*:
-For the most part ClearMap was not touched.
-Changes include, but not limited to:
+Changes to ClearMap include, but not limited to:

 * `sub_clearmap_cluster.sh`:
 	* .sh file to be used to submit to a slurm scheduler